Skip to content

 Financial

 LaBUFA President Sara Hopper signed a Memorandum of Understanding with the district authorizing the district to cover approximately $350,000 in employee health and welfare benefits above the caps established in the Collective Bargaining Agreement for the 2021-22 school year.
+The MOU operates within the framework of Board Policy 4154 (Health and Welfare Benefits).
 The MOU was co-signed by Assistant Superintendent of Human Resources Mike Conlon.
 According to George Weiss (citing documents obtained via California Public Records Act request), the signature is timestamped via DocuSign.

 Sources